tommyettinger/juniper/README.md

 `com.github.tommyettinger.random.StrangerRandom` is mostly useful if you anticipate running on unusual hardware, particularly some that doesn't support fast multiplication between `long`s (StrangerRandom doesn't use multiplication);
-it also has a good guaranteed minimum period length of 2 to the 65 minus 2, but is between DistinctRandom and FourWheelRandom in raw speed. `com.github.tommyettinger.random.MizuchiRandom` is a simple PCG-style generator, using a linear congruential generator as a base and hashing the LCG's output before it returns it; Mizuchi has streams, like LaserRandom, but they are less correlated with each other than in LaserRandom. `com.github.tommyettinger.random.ChopRandom` is much like TrimRandom, but natively works on `int` states instead of `long`, so it has a shorter guaranteed period of 2 to the 32, but should be much faster when run on GWT (even when generating `long` values!). `com.github.tommyettinger.random.Xoshiro128PlusPlusRandom` is a slightly-modified
+it also has a good guaranteed minimum period length of 2 to the 65 minus 2, but is between DistinctRandom and FourWheelRandom in raw speed. `com.github.tommyettinger.random.PcgRXSMXSRandom` is one of the simpler generators in the PCG-Random family;
+it uses a 64-bit linear congruential generator (LCG) and scrambled its output using a random xor-shift, a multiply, and a non-random xor-shift.`com.github.tommyettinger.random.MizuchiRandom` is a simple PCG-style generator, using an LCG as a base and hashing its output before it returns it; Mizuchi has streams, like LaserRandom, but they are less correlated with each other than in LaserRandom. `com.github.tommyettinger.random.ChopRandom` is much like TrimRandom, but natively works on `int` states instead of `long`, so it has a shorter guaranteed period of 2 to the 32, but should be much faster when run on GWT (even when generating `long` values!). `com.github.tommyettinger.random.Xoshiro128PlusPlusRandom` is a slightly-modified